Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 1. Self-Consumption Mode (Bill Reduction)

-2. Backup Mode (UPS Function)
+2. Backup Mode (Outage Protection)

 3. Time-of-Use (TOU) Arbitrage

-AC Coupling vs DC Coupling
+AC Coupling vs. DC Coupling

 Read more about coupling methods in AC Coupling vs DC Coupling for Battery Storage.